Benefits to studying abroad

 Study USA programme

-The Study USA programme provides students attending a college or university in Northern Ireland, with the opportunity to study business and management studies for one full academic year in the USA.
+The Study USA programme provides students attending a college or university in Northern Ireland, with the opportunity to study business or business at STEM (Science, Engineering, Technology and Maths) for one full academic year in the USA.

 It is open to full-time EU undergraduates, studying for a third level qualification (degree, Foundation degree, HND, HNC) in any discipline.